-- Enroll at Western or one of the affiliated university colleges for years 1 and 2 with a full course load (5.0 full courses) during each regular academic year (September-April);1
+- Enroll at Western or one of the Affiliated University Colleges for Years 1 and 2 with a full course load (5.0 credits) during each regular academic year (September – April);

-- Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year) in any faculty, in any program.2 Due to the heavy course load in Engineering, the required two- year average for AEO students registered in the Faculty of Engineering is 78.0%;
+- Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year; excluding pass/fail courses) in any faculty, in any program.
+The required two-year average for AEO students registered in the Faculty of Engineering is 78.0%;

-- Not fail any courses in the first two years;
+- Pass all courses in the first two years;

-- In year 2, enroll in a module (i.e. Major, Honors Specialization, etc.) and take a minimum of 2.0 of the required courses for that module plus Business 2257; students may not be ‘undeclared’; consult your faculty as some modules may require more than 2.0 courses in year 2 for progression within that faculty;
+- In year 2, enroll in a module (e.g. Major, Honors Specialization, etc.) and take a minimum of 2.0 of the required courses for that module plus Business Administration 2257 ;students may not be ‘undeclared’; consult with your faculty as some modules may require more than 2.0 courses in year 2 for progression within that faculty;

-- Take all senior level courses (numbered 2000 and higher) in year 2 including Business 2257.
-Permission to register for a first-year course in year 2 will be granted by the HBA Program Services Office only under special circumstances;3
+- Take all senior level courses (numbered 2000 and higher) in Year 2 including Business Administration 2257.
+Permission to register for a first-year course in Year 2 will be granted by the HBA Program Services Office only under special circumstances;

 - Take Business 2257 between September and April of year 2, achieving no less than 70.0%.
-Given the participative nature of the HBA Program and its case-based learning methodology, students are strongly encouraged to demonstrate a satisfactory level of class contribution in Business 2257.
-Feedback from instructors will also be taken into account;4
+Given the participative nature of the HBA program and its case-based learning methodology, students are strongly encouraged to demonstrate a satisfactory level of class contribution in Business Administration 2257.
+Feedback from instructors will also be taken into account;

-- Adhere to all student code of conduct regulations at your respective institutions.
+- Adhere to all student code of conduct regulations at their respective institutions.
 Violations of such codes will be considered as part of the admissions process;

 - Complete an Ivey AEO Activity Report at the end of year 1 so that Ivey can provide feedback on progression to date;

-- Complete the Ivey AEO2 Intent to Register application in year 2 to confirm your intention to join the Ivey HBA Program in year 3;
+- Complete the Ivey AEO2 Intent to Register application in Year 2 to confirm intention to join the Ivey HBA Program in Year 3.

 - Participate in an online video interview as part of your Ivey AEO2 Intent to Register application, if requested.